cat-astrophic/MDPI/2018_Initial/README.md

 10. MDPI_regional_maps.py -- this creates plots of the income group and continent of the top collaborator by nation
 11. MDPI_FM_prep.py -- this creates the annualized files from (3) (plus a comprehensive file) replacing journal with Frascati Manual classification and with each classification being saved to a unique output file
 12. MDPI_FM_interaction_matrix.py -- this creates year/Frascati Manual classification pair versions of the outputs from (4)
-13. MDPI_FM_data_analysis.py -- this does Kolmogorov-Smirnov tests and creates assocaited heatmaps for the FM categorical data
+13. MDPI_FM_data_analysis.py -- this does Kolmogorov-Smirnov tests and creates heatmaps for the FM categorical data

 ### Data files: